JuliaData/DataFrames.jl/docs/src/lib/types.md

 with the exception that they are read only.
 Note that they are not exported and should not be constructed directly, but they are columns of a `DataFrame` returned by `stack` with `view=true`.

-The `Row` type is a special type used for selection operations to signal that the wrapped function should be applied to each element (row) of the selection.
+The `ByRow` type is a special type used for selection operations to signal that the wrapped function should be applied to each element (row) of the selection.

 ## [The design of handling of columns of a `DataFrame`](@id man-columnhandling)